RealityBending/TemplateOnlineExperiment/README.md

-# TemplateOnlineExperiment
+# Template for JsPsych Experiments

-A template for creating and hosting online experiments using JsPsych and GitHub
+I'm trying out JsPsych, and this repo is mostly for me for later reuse.